voxpupuli/puppet-hiera/REFERENCE.md

 Data type: `Any`

 The path to the directory where hiera will look for databases.
-Default:

- '/etc/puppetlabs/puppet/hieradata' for PE Puppet < 4
- '/etc/puppetlabs/code/environments/%{environment}/hieradata' for Puppet >= 4

 Default value: `$hiera::params::datadir`